 Copyright © 2019 Morvillo Abramowitz Grand Iason & Anello PC

-Lawrence S. Bader is experienced in representing individuals and corporations in a wide range of complex civil and commercial litigation and in white collar criminal defense matters.
-As a trial lawyer, he has represented clients in federal and state courts, at the trial and appellate level, throughout the United States as well as in arbitrations before NYSE and NASD panels.
+Lawrence S. Bader is experienced in representing individuals and corporations in a wide range of complex commercial litigation, white collar criminal defense and securities enforcement matters.
+He has represented clients in federal and state courts, at the trial and appellate level throughout the United States, as well as in arbitrations before NYSE and NASD panels.

 Larry's white collar criminal defense and securities enforcement practice has been extremely varied, including defending corporations and individuals in matters involving the federal securities laws (disclosure issues, insider trading, stock manipulation, commodities fraud), bank fraud, antitrust violations (bid rigging and price fixing), arms export control violations and tax fraud.
 He has represented clients under investigation by various United States Attorney’s Offices, District Attorney's Offices, the Securities and Exchange Commission and the New York State Attorney General’s Office.
 Larry has also conducted numerous internal investigations for corporate clients and counseled individuals involved in such investigations.

-He has been involved in a significant number of high-profile civil and criminal matters, relating to the investigations of Marsh, Inc, The Bayou Fund, Adelphia Communications Corporation, Daiwa Bank, Iran-Contra arms shipments, Drexel Burnham Lambert, Princeton Newport Partners, Wedtech and others.
+He has been involved in a significant number of high-profile civil, regulatory and criminal matters including the investigations of Marsh, Inc, The Bayou Fund, Adelphia Communications Corporation, Daiwa Bank, Iran-Contra arms shipments, Drexel Burnham Lambert, Princeton Newport Partners, Wedtech and others.

 - Current and former officers and directors of the pharmaceutical company Merck & Co. (the former Merck and Schering-Plough) in connection with the litigation and settlement of derivative litigation arising from claims that the drug maker delayed disappointing results of a clinical drug trial.